 This event is a great example of listening to and working with your constituents to create successful events that add value to the community you serve.
 Pulling this together requires a strong knowledge of your service area and your beneficiaries.

 Merchandise proves to be a powerful moneymaker.
-The Outrigger Duke Foundation partnered with a local brewery called Kona Brewing Company and artist Greg Chinn to create a limited edition collection of stickers.
+In 2021, the Outrigger Duke Foundation partnered with a local brewery called Kona Brewing Company and artist Greg Chinn to create a limited edition collection of stickers.
 The stickers were sold at the brewery, and a dollar for each sticker sold went to the Outrigger Foundation.

 One great way to find local artists to collaborate with is to reach out to arts focused nonprofits.
 Building a relationship with local creatives can have a strong benefit for both parties.
 You can find artists for projects, and they can help their artists gain exposure.